-With the Martin Luther King, Jr. holiday, many people are remembering the social justice aspects of Dr. King’s life and work.
+With the Martin Luther King, Jr. holiday just around the corner, many people are remembering the social justice aspects of Dr. King’s life and work.
 But it’s also worth recalling that much of King’s activities had an economic component as well.

-Lesson #1: Don’t wait for economic change—create it
+Lesson No. 1: Don’t wait for economic change—create it

 Or perhaps you’re simply longing for better pay and more career success, but you’re stuck in a cubicle waiting to be recognized for your hard work while others are promoted left and right all around you.

 Well, Dr. King didn’t just moan about social and economic injustice.
 He worked hard to change such wrongdoing.
 He protested.
 He lobbied.
 He went to jail.
 He sacrificed.

 In his “Letter from a Birmingham Jail” in April 1963, King wrote: “Freedom is never voluntarily given by the oppressor; it must be demanded by the oppressed.”

 What are you willing to do to create the economic realities you desire?